 I really enjoyed this great pool and had a great salad at the hotel before going to the agency where we should be picked up.
 There I met Babette.
 Also a German guy and a guy from New Zealand who were going on this trip too.
 We were picked up by a man with a jeep and off we went.

 At some point he stopped and told us to walk in the direction he pointed.
 When I looked in that direction I saw a small street in between houses.
 He pointed again and we figured that there would be the fairy stream.
-We had to walk upstream and at the end we had to go back again.
-He would be waiting for us at the street.
-We saw a lot of men standing there, probably all drivers or guides waiting for tourists to come back.
+He would be waiting for us at the street he told us.

 I didn’t get it because I just saw that street.
 But we just did what he told us.
 So after walking pass the houses and gardens of the people that lived there we saw at the end a stream.

-We had to take of our shoes said some kids who were standing there to take good care of them 🙂 So we did and we walked upstream.
-Really strange and soft feeling.
-It was a river but is was like 1 centimetre deep.
+We had to take of our shoes said some kids who were standing there to take good care of them 🙂 Well, I took my shoes hanging on my bag with me..
+And so we started to walk upstream.
+A really strange and soft feeling on the sole of your feet.
+It was a river but is was like 1 centimeter deep.
 And how far we went, it didn’t got any deeper..
 Really strange, real fresh but not cold water, the sand was real soft.
-It felt real nice at my feet.

 Doesn’t it look great?

 I think we walked like 15-20 minutes when suddenly we saw more people walking there.
 They were passing us and allready had seen the end.
-We walked on and it got more narrow and at the same time deeper.
-More rocks and less sand and in the end there was a waterfall.
-Not that big, just like the rest, a small waterfall.
-Maybe they call it a fairy waterfall just as the stream.
+I was poorly informed and didn’t even know where we were walking towards 🙂 We walked on and it got more narrow and at the same time deeper.

-We made a couple of pictures there….I lost my sunglasses but found it again luckely with my feet surching the undeep floor at the waterfall.
+We made a couple of pictures there….I lost my sunglasses in the water.. but I was lucky to find it again searching the undeep floor with our feet at the waterfall!!

 After walking back we got back into the jeep and went on to the Sand Dunes, first we would go to the White Sand Dunes.